-Priority will be given to parks and projects that have not received any previous LWCF or ORLP assistance, and encompass innovative characteristics.
+Priority will be given to parks and projects that 1) have not received any previous LWCF, UPARR, or ORLP assistance, and 2) encompass innovative characteristics.

-- If this site previously received LWCF or ORLP funding, describe what was funded and how much was awarded, and support the reason this park/site deserves additional funds as much as or more than a park/resource that has not. - Describe the ways in which this project incorporates innovative characteristics.
+- On the Project Narrative Data Sheet, provide information about any previous LWCF, UPARR and ORLP assistance. - Describe the ways in which this project incorporates innovative characteristics.
 These qualities could be related to aspects such as: redevelopment of blighted or distressed properties; involvement of new or non-traditional partners; unusual features in the project design; employment of novel solutions to issues in/challenges to addressing the community's recreation needs; the ability to affect or advance other complementary and intrinsic benefits beyond providing a new or enhancing an existing park or other outdoor recreation spaces; and other similar characteristics.

-Criterion 5 - Project Alignment with SCORP and Other Applicable Plans
+Criterion 5 - Project Alignment with SCORP and Other Applicable Plans Maximum Points: 10